albertllousas/simple-cqrs-with-es/readme.md

  |202dba03  |TaskAdded       |{json}  | 3      |
  +--------+------------------+--------+--------+
 ```
-With this simple definition in mind, we are able to provide a design a simple database for a CQRS environment
+With this simple definition in mind, we would be able to provide a simple database design for a CQRS environment
 , allowing to read and write sequences of immutable events for a particular aggregate, in our case instances of todo-lists.

- We are also ready to implement an event store in almost any way, in memory, RDBMS, nosql database or just a
+ We would be also ready to implement an event store in almost any way, in memory, using a RDBMS, with a nosql
- file ... but in this project, for the sake of simplicity, a simple in-memory solution is enough:
+  database or just a file ... but in this project, for the sake of simplicity, a simple in-memory solution is the
+   choice:
  - [Event store definition](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/EventStore.kt)
  - [In memory implementation](/command-side/src/main/kotlin/com/alo/cqrs/todolist/infrastructure/cqrs/InMemoryEventStore.kt)

-We could think in many more fields, like timestamp (of the event), eventId (to handle idempotency), transactionId (to
+We could think in many more fields, like timestamp (when the event happened), eventId (to handle idempotency),
- group events), sequence number (all events) or clusterId (to group or subscribe streams in a more granular way), but
+transactionId (to group events), sequence number (all events) or clusterId (to group or subscribe streams in a more granular way),
- for a simple implementation we wouldn't need them.
+but for our simple implementation we don't need them.

 ### Fitting command-side in hexagonal architecture